 The best place to start this walk is from the Edenmill Farm shop located west off the A809 near Carbeth.
 The farm shop is signposted but I suggest you get your sat-nav out as the roads are narrow and fairly non-descript in this part of the country.

-Once you get to Edenmill you’ll find a large car park next to the farm shop which is a nice place to stop off for a bite to eat, and they’ve gone to great lengths to offer activities to children so if the weather turns grotty at least you’ll have somewhere to take a quick detour.
+Once you get to Edenmill you’ll find a large car park next to the farm shop which is a nice place to stop off for a bite to eat and they’ve gone to great lengths to offer activities to children so if the weather turns grotty at least you’ll have somewhere to take a quick detour.

-Inside you’ll find a soft play area, a small go-kart track and a mini-playground as well as a cafe and a quality butchers, and there’s even a dog-friendly outdoor seating area which I thought was a nice touch.
+Inside you’ll find a soft play area, a small go-kart track and a mini-playground as well as a café and a quality butchers and there’s even a dog-friendly outdoor seating area which I thought was a nice touch.

-The route around the reservoir and back again is around six miles in total so it shouldn’t take much more than three hours to complete, and thankfully it’s well signposted from the car park so it’s pretty much impossible to get lost.
+The route around the reservoir and back again is about six miles in total so it shouldn’t take much more than three hours to complete, and thankfully it’s well signposted from the car park so it’s pretty much impossible to get lost.